 Now, we'll hand things off to Nate Young, director of engineering at Trenton Systems, for a technical Q&A on PFR and its benefits.

-Photo: Nate Young, director of engineering at Trenton Systems, answers common questions about PFR and its benefits.
+Photo: Nate Young, director of engineering at Trenton Systems, answers frequently asked questions about PFR and its benefits.

 How does PFR work?